Plugins

 async def process_request(

-) -> Optional[Any]:
+) -> Any | None:

-# access any part of the request
+# Access any part of the request

 raw_cookie = request.cookies.get("Session")